United States v. Washington: The Belloni decision

 One year after the Puyallup I decision, Judge Robert C. Belloni issued an order in Sohappy v.
 Smith, a treaty fishing case involving the Yakama tribe and the state of Oregon.
-In this case, Oregon had discriminated against the Indigenous peoples in favor of sports and commercial fishermen, allocating almost nothing to the tribes at the headwaters of the river.
-Oregon argued that the treaties only gave the Indigenous peoples the same rights as every other citizen, and Belloni noted that "[s]uch a reading would not seem unreasonable if all history, anthropology, biology, prior case law and the intention of the parties to the treaty were to be ignored".
+In this case, Oregon had discriminated against the Indian peoples in favor of sports and commercial fishermen, allocating almost nothing to the tribes at the headwaters of the river.
+Oregon argued that the treaties only gave the Indians the same rights as every other citizen, and Belloni noted that "[s]uch a reading would not seem unreasonable if all history, anthropology, biology, prior case law and the intention of the parties to the treaty were to be ignored".
 Belloni also found that:

-The state may regulate fishing by non-Indians to achieve a wide variety of management or "conservation" objectives.
-Its selection of regulations to achieve these objectives is limited only by its own organic law and the standards of reasonableness required by the Fourteenth Amendment.
-But when it is regulating the federal right of Indians to take fish at their usual and accustomed places it does not have the same latitude in prescribing the management objectives and the regulatory means of achieving them.
-The state may not qualify the federal right by subordinating it to some other state objective or policy.
-It may use its police power only to the extent necessary to prevent the exercise of that right in a manner that will imperil the continued existence of the fish resource.

 Belloni issued a final ruling that the tribes were entitled to a fair and equitable portion of the fish harvest.
 The court retained continuing jurisdiction, and his order was not appealed.

 U.S. District Court (Boldt decision)

 Issue

-Although the Belloni decision established the rights of the Indigenous peoples to exercise their treaty fishing rights, the States of Oregon and Washington continued to arrest Indigenous peoples for violations of state law and regulations that infringed on those rights.
+Although the Belloni decision established the rights of the Indian tribes to exercise their treaty fishing rights, the States of Oregon and Washington continued to arrest tribal members for violations of state law and regulations that infringed on those rights.
 In September 1970, the United States Attorney filed an action in the United States District Court for the Western District of Washington alleging that Washington had infringed on the treaty rights of the Hoh, Makah, Muckleshoot, Nisqually, Puyallup, Quileute, and Skokomish tribes.
 Later, the Lummi, Quinault, Sauk-Suiattle, Squaxin Island, Stillaguamish, Upper Skagit, and Yakama tribes intervened in the case.
 Defendants were the State of Washington, the Washington Department of Fisheries, the Washington Game Commission, and the Washington Reef Net Owners Association.